kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 }
 ```

-"Notice that the Glyph column[^2] only shows [tofu rectangles](https://en.wikipedia.org/wiki/Noto_fonts#Origin_of_Noto_name)" continued Sol.
+"Notice that the Glyph column[^3] only shows [tofu rectangles](https://en.wikipedia.org/wiki/Noto_fonts#Origin_of_Noto_name)" continued Sol.
 "This is because the browser has not been instructed on which fonts to use for these specialized Unicode characters from the PUA."

-[^2]: In the PDF version of the blog, it is the `Icon` column that is blank, whereas the `Glyph` column, containing the glyph, shows up.
+[^3]: In the PDF version of the blog, it is the `Icon` column that is blank, whereas the `Glyph` column, containing the glyph, shows up.

 "On my text editor, the glyphs I see in column 5 correspond exactly with those displayed on the web page in column 4.
 To get the browser to display the glyphs directly, without the ` <i class=...></i>` invocation, requires more effort than I am willing to expend right now.
 So, I took the easy route here." \emojifont :wink: \normalfont

 ## Wrapping up the HTML version

 "Wait a minute," I said.
-What about the PDF and the `.docx` versions?
+What about the PDF and the .docx versions?

 "Patience!
 Patience," he replied.
 "Markdown was originally devised to play well with HTML.
 Pandoc has carried that ball far and wide into many other formats.
 All I have told you thus far applies only to HTML.
 Let me wrap it up first before moving on to PDF.
 In HTML, the one-line résumé template in Markdown looks like this: